Chairman, Department of Critical Care Medicine

 Cleveland Clinic is one of the world's largest and busiest health centers.
 Patients come to Cleveland Clinic from all over the world.
 We offer advanced treatment for all illnesses and disorders of the body.
 We enjoy a strong reputation for outstanding quality care.
 U.S News & World Report has declared that we are the number two hospital in the country.
 In cardiology and cardiac surgery, we lead the nation.

 Our Heart Center has been ranked number one in America for 21 years in row in U.S. News and World Report.
-Cleveland Clinic's Glickman Urological & Kidney Institute and Digestive Disease Institute are ranked very near the top, and our specialties of orthopaedics, otolaryngology, nephrology, neurology/neurological surgery, rheumatology, pulmonary, endocrinology, gynecology, ophthalmology and geriatrics are each among America's ten best in their fields.
+Cleveland Clinic's Glickman Urological & Kidney Institute and Digestive Disease Institute are ranked very near the top, and our specialties of orthopaedics, nephrology, neurology/neurological surgery, rheumatology, pulmonary, endocrinology, gynecology, ophthalmology, oncology and geriatrics are each among America's ten best in their fields.

 Other specialties noted for national excellence include cancer and psychiatry.
 Cleveland Clinic Children's offers highly specialized pediatric care in a family-centered atmosphere.
 It has been ranked the best children's hospital in Ohio by Child magazine.